Glorious Day!

 We are all sailing through this life.
 And the wind is usually blowing.

-Regret means to stop forward progress by not changing according to God’s standard.
+Regret means to stop forward progress by not changing according to God’s standards.

 Redirect means to move forward by adjusting to God’s will and changing directions.